 the creative process of madreselva

-The idea for this piece originated during a visit to the Montreal Botanical Garden in Canada.
-A small sketch of water lilies served as the starting point for the composition.
-Madreselva was created using the dip pen and ink drawing technique, which is slow, requires absolute concentration, and can be quite challenging at times.
-The entire creative process demands a great deal of patience, especially when working on large-scale pieces.
+Madreselva was created using the dip pen and ink drawing technique, a slow, demanding process that requires absolute concentration and can be challenging at times.
+The entire creative process calls for a great deal of patience, particularly when working on large-scale pieces.

 Madreselva is a combination of two Spanish words: madre (mother) and selva (rainforest / jungle).

-Madreselva: 38 in h x 117 in w / 96.5 cm h x 297 cm w, private collection, shown at Ann Nathan Gallery, Chicago, IL .
+Madreselva: 38 in h x 117 in w / 96.5 cm h x 297 cm w, private collection, acquired through Ann Nathan Gallery, Chicago, IL .